What is 'SpudCell'? Arguably the greatest bioengineering feat yet

 Daily health & science — research, biotech, public health, the studies worth knowing.
 Free.

-- The project is being made open source so outside groups can push it toward indefinite self-division.
+- The SpudCell project is being released open source so other researchers can push it toward indefinite division, which Adamala says could be 'achievable very soon' once the cells can build their own ribosomes